ethan-cooperman/Gomoku/README.md

-A basic Gomoku game written in Pygame.
+A basic offline Gomoku game written in Pygame.
 Run main.py to start!